maarten-pennings/6502/2emulation/README.md

 ```

 - After reset, the 6502 jumps to main at 200.
-- It executes the `LDX #$00` and then moves to the start of the loop.
+- It executes the `LDX #$00` (A2 00) and then moves to the start of the loop.
-- In the loop, it increments X `INX` or `E8`
+- In the loop, it increments X `INX` (E8).
-- Then executes the store of X to 155 `STX $0155` which takes four ticks `8E 8E 55 01`
+- Then executes the store of X to 155 `STX $0155` which takes four ticks 8E 8E 55 01.
-- The 6502 attempts to write (R/nW is 0) but our "ROM" (the Nano) does ignore this.
-  The Nano actually writes `EA` causing the dreaded short circuit (but we are rescued by the resistors).
+- In the next clock tick, the 6502 attempts to write.
+We see address 155 and R/nW at 0 (write).
+However, our "ROM" (the Nano) ignores the write request.
+The Nano actually writes `EA` itself, causing the dreaded short circuit (but we are rescued by the resistors).
-- Finally there is the jump to loop `JMP 0202`.
+- Finally there is the jump to loop `JMP 0202` (4C 02 02).

+Let's support writing.

 ## 2.7.
 Emulate RAM

 In the previous section we implemented a ROM: the 6502 could _read_ bytes.
 Those bytes come from a memory array inside the Nano.
 In this section we will extend the Nano firmware.
 It will accept _writes_ from the 6502; the written bytes will be written to memory array inside the Nano.

-The schematics and breadboard do not change; it is just the firmware inside the Nano.
+The schematics and breadboard do not change; it is just the firmware [ram6502](ram6502) inside the Nano .
 This is the important part:

 ```cpp
 void loop() {